 - Find ways to incentivize them to join your online service marketplace as a service provider.

 Individual workers who don’t already sell online will be easier to convince to join your marketplace, because they want the extra income stream and an added bonus for you is that they will bring along their existing customer base.

-C) Search adverts or marketplaces like Craigslist
+- Adverts or marketplaces like Craigslist

-D) Leverage your network
+- Leverage your network

 After you find your service providers, read our post on ways you can convince them to join your marketplace.

-The key is to continue to add value through your content.
-Eventually you will have built thought leadership around your industry and be the go-to source for information related to that industry.
+Eventually, you will have built thought leadership around your industry and be the go-to source for information related to that industry.

 By building an email list of potential customers, you can keep sending them valuable content-like offers, share new service offerings, or direct them to recently published articles on your blog.

 By positioning a marketplace as a community and not just another business, it makes potential customers feel like they are a part of something bigger.